The importance of strength training as we age

 How to improve muscle health

-We’ve discussed the importance of muscle strengthening and the types of exercise we can do, but there are ways to improve our overall muscle health too.
+We’ve discussed the impacts of loss of muscle mass and exercises to strengthen core muscles, but there are ways to improve our overall muscle health too.

 To improve health and prevent injury, it is recommended to: